Adult social care services

 Background

-The number of requests for access to adult social care services received by local authorities from all new individuals who were not in receipt of long-term support increased from 1,809,980 in 2015/16 to 2,085,720 in 2023/24.
+The number of requests for access to adult social care services received by local authorities from all new individuals who are not in receipt of long-term support increased from around 1.8 million in 2015/16 to about 2.0 million in 2024/25.
 2022/23 was the first time the requests for support from new individuals received by local authorities surpassed 2.0 million.

-There are several outcomes for new individuals not in receipt of long-term support who request access to adult social care services from local authorities: short-term care (including short-term care to maximise independence — ST-Max), long-term care, low-level support, 100% NHS funded care, end-of-life care, directed to universal services or signposting, and no support provided.
+There are several outcomes for new individuals not in receipt of long-term support who request access to adult social care services from local authorities, which fall under different categories: short-term care (including short-term care to maximise independence — ST-Max), long-term care, directed to universal services or signposting, and no support provided.

-The proportion of individuals in receipt of adult social care support who said they were satisfied with their care and support decreased slightly from 65% in 2017/18 to 64.4% in 2022/23.
+The proportion of individuals in receipt of adult social care support who have said that they were satisfied with their care and support has slightly increased from 65% in 2017/18 to 65.4% in 2023/24.

 Due to the Covid-19 pandemic, data for the 2020/21 survey is missing from this time series.
 See the ‘About this data’ section for more information.